yardasol/2025-yardas-transport-independent-depletion/pres/speaker_notes.md

 - mention the 4 terms
 - Define te quantities and their units
    - XS is reaction target area
-- Transition: Let's focus on the quantities we need to solve
+- Transition: We need a neutron transport code to implement this equation in

 # Slide 9
+- OpenMC, developed at MIT, now ANL
+- Monte Carlo
+- Python API for generating input, postprocessing, open source!
+- Let's talk a little bit about the implementation of depletion in a code like OpenMC

+# Slide 10
 - basically read the first block slide
 - So where do we go from here?
 Which one of these quantities can
 - What if instead of solving for the flux at each timestep, we assume the flux is stable?
 What are the effects of this?
 - Transition: We need a neutron transport code to try this in.

-# Slide 10
-- OpenMC, developed at MIT, now ANL
-- Monte Carlo
-- Python API for generating input, postprocessing, open source!

 # Slide 11
-- Does include a depletion module in python
-- The basic flow is as follows

-# Slide 12
 - MicroXS: container to store cross sections on an energy grid for a specific domain